 Download our fact sheet for key highlights.

-Nineteen attending physicians, 12 nurses and six endoscopy technicians support the day-to-day practice of the unit.
+19 attending physicians, 12 nurses and 6 endoscopy technicians support the day-to-day practice of the unit.
 All nurses and physicians are certified in pediatric advanced life support (PALS).

 Our team also assists in the care of children with life-threatening cases in other areas of the hospital, such as the intensive care and surgical units, using our portable equipment.

 Our faculty works on the forefront of care and research within gastroenterology.
 Here, Dr. Fox, director of the GPU, discusses the recurrence of juvenile polyps in children.
 His work is a result of collaboration with specialists through Boston Children's.